Important Legal Disclaimer

 Your first 72 hours shape your entire rental time.
 Miss these key items, and you'll either overspend, be under-ready, or worse, break your lease before you even know it.

-Unlike the generic US advice online, Canadian renters face unique trials: winter prep, provincial tenant laws, hydro hookups, and rental insurance rules that vary widely from BC to Nova Scotia.
-If you're a student moving off-campus for the first time, our college apartment checklist covers budget-specific essentials for 8-month leases.
+Unlike US advice online, Canadian renters face unique tests: winter prep, province tenant laws, hydro hookups, and rental insurance rules that vary from BC to Nova Scotia.
+If you're a student moving off-campus for the first time, our college list covers budget items for 8-month leases.

 In the next 4 minutes, you'll learn: